-Everything about Rescue Chocolate is adorable … the cause, the packaging, the chocolate.
+Everything about Rescue Chocolate is adorable.
+The cause, the packaging, the chocolate.
 When the shipment arrived I was seriously overwhelmed with cuteness; the deliciously rich taste was simply icing on the cake.

 Meticulously enclosed in a little reusable case with magnetic closure, the bon bons themselves were petite two bite delights with big flavor and hand-crafted appeal.
 The box contains four chocolate treats: PB&J, 72%, Cinnamon, and Salted Peanut …

-The 72% had a soft filling that was very smooth, silky, and slightly fruity.
+This variety had a soft filling that was very smooth, silky, and slightly fruity.
 This was a spot on blend that most dark and semi-sweet chocoholics would love.

-Peanut Butter Pit Bull was more of a truffle bar.
+This flavor has a truffle bar vibe.
 This was quite possibly my favorite, and I believe it is the big bar version of the salted peanut truffle.
 The center is somewhat like a peanut butter cup, but softer, and with a slight cocoa flavor.
 It also had a smattering of light crispies within to mix up the texture.
-The Rescue Chocolate team loves the contrast of salt with chocolate, which I too really enjoyed for a nice change of pace, but be forewarned that even the PB bar has the occasional sweet and salty bite!
+It had such a well balanced sweet and salty bite.

 The packaging on these bars is just wonderful.
 With each one I felt as if I was opening a hand-wrapped gift, and inside each bar was further enclosed in a perfectly fitting plastic bag that could be resealed to keep the bar fresh … and to keep me from feeling the need to devour the whole thing at once!